SchoolOfCode/project-guidelines/README.md

   - You can then raise a pull request from dev into the master/main branch
 - For APIs, Postman is an invaluable tool, and has a lot of support and guidance online for developing APIs
   - Remember Jest and Supertest are good libraries for testing APIs, but you can also look into how to achieve this with Postman or through any other method
+- What is your testing strategy going to be?
+Will you test everything, or the critical parts of the app?
+Industry teams value tests, which give you confidence in your code and allow you to add features at speed.
+You can test through any means, whether Jest, Cypress, or another tool.

 ## Tech: Coaching